 Future with origin

-For more than 160 years, KWS has stood for tradition, ground contact and successful plant breeding, but also for cosmopolitanism and international growth.
+For more than 165 years, KWS has stood for tradition, a down-to-earth approach and successful plant breeding, and also for modernization and international growth.
 In Klein Wanzleben, in the Magdeburger Börde, in 1856, farmer Matthias Christian Rabbethge laid the foundation for a family-owned company that is still closely linked to agriculture today.

 Farmer Matthias Christian Rabbethge recognizes the potential of the beet sugar business early on.
-He founds KWS by acquiring a majority stake in a sugar refinery.
+He founds KWS by acquiring a majority stake in a sugar factory.